‘608 Brunswick Street, Fortitude Valley’

 The reluctance of the Fitzgerald Inquiry to attack the drug trade may have been part of the reason; for it was safer to investigate prostitution and illegal gambling than the murderous drug trade.

 The Valley is still a violent place, no matter how many times they do up the mall.
 The old Daily Telegraph/Sunday Truth building has been renovated by one of the architects of 4ZZZ, only this time to house professionals in the inner city.
-Ironically all they do is complain about the noise from the bands in the clubs nearby.
-Is it paranoia, or has nothing changed except we have moved from one millennium to another.
+Ironically, all the residents do is complain about the noise from the bands in the clubs nearby.
+Is it paranoia, or has nothing changed except we have moved from one millennium to another?

 If you walk down Alfred Street in 2010 you will see buildings taken over by the ‘caring’ profession.
 A short street, you can read the words ‘Life’, ‘Hope’ and ‘Purpose’ writ large on the walls of three different buildings housing counselling services, a drop-in centre, clothes distribution and drug rehabilitation service.
 Walking down that street one day in July 2010 I heard a man say I thought I’d come in for a shave and a cup.
 Later on I asked him what he meant by ‘cup’.
 It depends on how you say it he replied.
 You can say ‘cuupp’!
 Or you can say ‘ceup’ or even ‘cuppie’.